The best things to do in Morzine in summer

 The Parc des Dérêches leisure complex has tons of facilities and activities for children.
 It’s where you find the swimming pool, paddling pool, waterslide and bouncy castle.

 You can also speed down the slopes on the summer sledge run, which starts from the top of the La Crusaz chairlift and has two trails with different lengths and difficulty levels.
-Kids over three can go down with a parent and over eights can ride solo.
+Kids over three can go down with a parent and over sevens can ride solo.

 Adventure sports in Morzine

-You can go whitewater rafting on the Dranse river, which is fed by glacial meltwater from mid-May to September.
-There’s also canyoning, caving, rock climbing and the Fantasticable, a 3km-long zip line over Châtel which can get up to 100km per hour.
+If you fancy something more adrenaline-fueled, there are tons of adventure sports around Morzine.
+You can go whitewater rafting on the Dranse river which is fed by glacial meltwater, canyoning,* caving or a 3km-long zip line which gets up to 100km per hour.

 Sightseeing in and around Morzine

 The mountains are the real star in this area, but there are a few places to visit if you fancy something different.
-Nearby there’s the ruined abbey at St Jean d’Aulps, the mechanical music museum in Les Gets and the goat village of Les Lindarets – the goats roam free and you can feed them as well as picking up goat’s cheese from local producers.
+The ruined abbey at St Jean d’Aulps and the Mechanical Music Museum in Les Gets are both easy to reach using the Balad’Aulps buses.

 The details